the montibon company

 LEARNING and UNLEARNING

 For any artist, learning is important, but unlearning what one has learned in the past is just as important.
 Much of what we learn in art and design classes is presented out of context, or in a context that is misleading.
 Some of what is taught is just plain wrong.
-Worse, with arts programs having been decimated in our public schools, to encounter any art-related instruction prior to college is rare.
+Worse, with arts programs having been decimated in U.S. public schools over the past four decades, for a student to be exposed to any arts-related instruction (much less, integrated, quality arts programs) prior to college is rare.

 When I refer to learning I am referring to a wholly separate activity than what passes for education, particularly here in the United States.
 Education is to learning as morality is to values.
 Education and morality are externally imposed structures.
 Learning and values are internal.
 One's core values and how one learns are expressions of one's inner life, independent of institutionally, politically or socially imposed imperatives.

-This does not mean that morals (and by extension, laws) are not necessary in our imperfect human societies, it merely means that artists must approach their growth not through the passive acceptance of "received knowledge", but through self-guided exploration, direct experience and focused internal development.
+This does not mean that morals (and by extension, laws), or education are not necessary in our imperfect human societies, it merely means that artists must approach their growth not through the passive acceptance of "received knowledge", but through self-guided exploration, direct experience and focused internal development.
 Becoming an artist is not an academic pursuit, nor it is just about the practical acquision of knowledege and skill.
-More than anything, it is about critical thinking and attaining coherence (not necessarily consistency) in one's work.
+More than anything, it is about critical thinking and attaining coherence (but not necessarily consistency) in one's work.
+It is also about being effective, but not necessarily efficient.

 An artist does not allow external forces to form or control his or her inner life.
 An artist creates his or herself, thoughtfully and deliberately, within themselves, with or without the help of mentors.
-They need to examine the culture and social expectations that they were born into, and the elements of cultures and micro-cultures they adopt, in relationship to other cultures, and micro-cultures.
+It is important for artists to examine the cultural and social expectations that they were born into, and the elements of cultures and micro-cultures they adopt—in relationship to other cultures, and micro-cultures.

 In order to do this properly, the artist must set aside things that they have been taught that will impede their internal artistic development.
 This process of self-construction and de-construction, of nurturing and pruning, making and remaking, is continuous throughout an artist's life.
 An artist must develop a capacity for patience and tenacity, and not give into the conforming, soul-crushing forces that surround them.

-For the purposes of these writings, I am not referring to craftspeople or to traditional artists, who are working within a defined set of criteria, processes and/or expectations.
-Traditional art, folk art and craftwork itself is an entire universe unto itself, worthy of deep discussion—at another point.
+On the other hand, I am not referring to craftspeople or to traditional artists, who are working within a defined set of criteria, processes and/or expectations.
+Traditional art, folk art and craftwork itself is an entire universe unto itself, worthy of deep discussion—in another thought piece.

 In addition to assuring that one is not blindly accepting the preconceptions of others, the development of an artist involves the willful destruction of one's own preconceptions—among the most difficult things to do.
 The earlier that one starts down this path the easier it is.
 Becoming an artist is not something one accomplishes—it is a painstaking, yet exhilirating, lifelong process.
 One cannot simply print up a business card with the title "Artist" or "Designer", on it and consider the job done.
 One has to become an artist, again, every morning when one rises.

-Out of this approach to becoming an artist, these five short ruminations cover a range of issues that I have found in my years of teaching to be sources of confusion.
+Out of this approach to becoming an artist, these five short ruminations cover a range of issues that I have found in my years of teaching to be sources of confusion among both students of the arts and creative professionals.

 Some of the thoughts we will cover include: the notions, preconceptions, misconceptions and downright delusional thinking surrounding art, photography, graphics, images and art derived from photographic images: the formation of imagery by complex neural and nervous system actions and interactions; memories of images; binocular vision, evil twins, mirror images, reflections and self-reflection; and the relationship of imagery to vision.